walisc/WPooW/docs/CustomElements-FullExample.md

 id: custom_elements-full_example
 title: Full Example
 ---
-Below is an example in which we replace the rating control with a slider
+Below is an example in which we replace the rating text element in our example with a slider.

 ```php
 class CustomRatingSelectorSimple extends BaseElement{